VISTAS and the National Federation of the Blind of New Jersey (NFBNJ) are excited to host the 2nd annual NJ Regional Braille Challenge!

 All Contestants are divided into five categories and tested on fundamental braille skills such as reading comprehension, spelling, speed and accuracy, proofreading, and charts and graphs.
-For more information about the Braille Challenge, visit the Braille Institute
+Contests are proctored by volunteer Teachers of the Visually Impaired and scored locally by volunteer transcribers, based on national guidelines.

-Highlights from our 1st Annual Regional New Jersey Braille Challenge
+Highlights from the 2019 New Jersey Regional Braille Challenge

 *1st place winner